"No Win, No Fee. Unless We Win Your Case, You Don't Pay a Penny."

 But there are times when a fair settlement may not be possible.
 This is when the claim must be litigated in court.
 This is when it is essential to have substantial evidence to support every facet of the claim to ensure that compensation is comprehensive, fair, and adequate.

 When bringing forth a wrongful death claim, your wrongful death lawyer should be prepared with significant supporting evidence to be able to prove your wrongful death case at the time of trial.
-At Kucher Law, we always prepare as if we will be taking the matter to a jury trial to ensure that our clients get the maximum compensation possible.
+At Kucher Law Group, we always prepare as if we will be taking the matter to a jury trial to ensure that our clients get the maximum compensation possible.

 No one should pursue a wrongful death claim without the skilled assistance of an experienced New York wrongful death attorney.
 When you have lost a loved one due to someone else’s negligence, you need someone fighting diligently on your behalf, ensuring that you are fairly compensated for your losses and that your legal rights are being represented each step of the way.